mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 You can launch VS Code from your task bar, or by typing `code` in a terminal window.

-Now you need to install the IBM Blockchain Platform VS Code extension -- you'll need to install the minimum version VS Code (see pre-requisites above) to do this successfully.
+Now you need to install the IBM Blockchain Platform VS Code extension (see pre-requisites above).
 To see if you have the right version of VS Code, go to `Help` -> `Check for updates`.
-Next, click on the `Extensions` icon in the VS Code sidebar (left).
-In the search bar, type `IBM Blockchain Platform` and click on `Install`.
+In VS Code, click on the `Extensions` icon on the sidebar (left) - then, in the search bar, type `IBM Blockchain Platform` and click on `Install`.
 You should see a status of "Installing" and eventually "Installed" -- click `reload` when prompted.

 **Figure 2.
 Find and install the extension from VS Code marketplace**